 One thing above all can make project leadership easier: an enthusiastic project team.

-What you want is a great project team that wants to roll its sleeves up, get going, and do their job.
-Then, leadership becomes an exercise in pointing your team in the right direction, and providing them with the resources they need, to succeed.
+What you want is a great project team of people who want to roll up their sleeves, get going, and do their jobs.
+Then, leadership becomes an exercise in pointing your team in the right direction and providing them with the resources they need, to succeed.

 But you will often need to earn this kind of enthusiasm.
 So let’s look at some of the things you can do to bring it about.

 In this article, we’ll keep it simple.
 We’ll consider three things:

 - The Four Essentials of a Project Team

 This section is the meat of this article.
 But, there’s more…